riplrt/riplrt.github.io/_posts/2019-03-01-riplrt-at-aaaai2019.md

 <img src="/img/HayatAAAAI9_2.png" alt="Hayat and Shandra at AAAAI2019" class="inline"/>

-*Hayat, together with Shandra Bellinger (Research Assistant - Intern), relaxing after breaking the ice presenting her poster.*
+*Hayat, together with Shandra Bellinger (Research Assistant - Intern), relaxing after presenting their poster.
+They acknowledge they were nervous at the beginning!*

 So with that I have to share my favorite learning experience, which I think can relate to the very reason RIPL has created a blog.
 That is communicating what you know to an audience.
 Immunology and respiratory diseases can be complex, involving processes that may be difficult to convey but they can affect people and readers all around."